tomahg/Gulla.Episerver.SqlStudio/README.md

  CONSTRAINT PK_SqlQueries PRIMARY KEY CLUSTERED (Name, Category))
 ```

 Then simply add queries to that table (using SQL).
-Two queries with identical categories will be placed in the same named dropdown list.
+Two queries with identical categories will be placed in the same-named dropdown list.
 Example of adding a query named `All` to the category `Content`:
 ``` SQL
 INSERT INTO SqlQueries VALUES('All', 'Content', 'SELECT * FROM tblContent')
 ```